cidoimo/MDubiquitin_tutorial/Analysis/MDAnalysis.md

 * -2d: Output file for the projections of the trajectory along the selected eigenvectors over time (.xvg).
 * -first 1 -last 2: Restricts the analysis and projection to the first 2 principal components (PC1, PC2), which typically describe the vast majority of the system's total variance.
 * -tu ns: Ensures time coordinates in the projection file are written in nanoseconds.
+* -extr: writes a separate PDB trajectory file named collective_motions.pdb that contains a step-by-step linear interpolation along the selected eigenvector.
+By setting -max 0, the tool automatically calculates the extreme coordinates based on the maximum displacements found in the actual simulation trajectory, while -nframes 10 specifies the number of intermediate conformational frames generated between the two structural extremes.

 So, now plot the 2d projection using xmgrace: